 A Data Dictionary spreadsheet contains all fields currently configured in Oracle Eloqua and connected systems.
 Used as a reference, it should contain fields from all tables used by the systems, including contacts, accounts, campaigns, and custom data objects.
 For companies with extensive use of picklists, it’s also a good idea to include them in your Data Dictionary.

 Using spreadsheet tabs is a great way to keep your information better organized.
 Your Data Dictionary should include properties for each field, settings, and notes that describe their history and use.
 And it should not stop with data in Eloqua.
 It should also show how data integrates with other systems, for example, CRM, ERP, and Event systems.

 Benefits of Using Data Dictionaries

 They are especially helpful when adding or updating system integrations.
-Data Dictionaries help eliminate errors and provide guidance on correct usage for new fields.
-When working with new team members or agencies, a Data Dictionary is an excellent resource to answer data questions quickly.
+Data Dictionaries help eliminate errors and guide new fields’ usage.
+When working with new team members or agencies, a Data Dictionary is an excellent resource for answering data questions quickly.

 A Data Dictionary can help expedite Security Assessments.
-Legal and Privacy teams use them to perform field audits, ensuring compliance, and your company is collecting only the data necessary to satisfy regulations.
+Legal and Privacy teams use them to perform field audits, ensuring compliance, and your company collects only the data necessary to satisfy regulations.